-If you’re a high school senior heading off to college soon, consider the following tips to help you manage your money.
+If you’re a high school senior heading off to college soon, consider the following financial survival skills to help you manage your money.

 Budgeting Is Vital